isayeter/GitAutoDeploy/README.md

-go to your folder on the server git init git remote add origin . git pull master master
+go to your folder on the server

+git init

+git remote add origin git@git.blabla.com:bla/bla.git